-It goes without saying that the deeper you can go into the arse end of nowhere the darker the sky.
+It goes without saying that the deeper you can go into the countryside, the darker the sky.
 If you’re really committed to the cause, Snowdown is a good shout or the likes of the Lakes and the Pennines.
 You can see a map of light pollution here to really get an optimal spot.

 Surprise View car park is on the outskirts of Hathersage around an hour and a half out of Manchester.
 It’s got a ‘rural’ light pollution level making it the second-best you can get.
-To get optimal viewing you need to look where about the moon is in the lunar cycle (the next optimal time will be 9th/10th Jan).
+To get optimal viewing you need to look where about the moon is in the lunar cycle (which is around about now!)

 Jodrell Bank Observatory

 You can’t talk about space and stars without mentioning Jodrell Bank, home to the world’s largest steerable radio telescope, well, until they built a bigger ones in West Virginia and Germany that is.
 You’ll be hard-pressed to find a better stargazing spot, and they regularly host BBC Stargazing Live events here too.
 It’s a semi-rural spot so it’ll benefit from a visit when the skies are as dark as possible – for example during a new moon.

 The Astronomy Centre Observatory